Public Notices and Consultations

 This questionnaire contains some of the key aims and objectives behind the new strategy and we would welcome your feedback as well as any additional comments.
 View the current On and Off Street Car Parking Strategy 2012-2017 here.

-The deadline for responses is 6 March 2017.
+The deadline for responses has been extended to 19 March 2017.

 Complete the On and Off Street Car Parking Strategy survey here.

 If you have any enquiries concerning the consultation or if you would like a paper copy, please contact email@example.com.